Perturbed Double Machine Learning: Nonstandard Inference Beyond the Parametric Length: Perturbed DML: High-Dimensional Linear Models

-As described in Section \ref{sec: resampling lasso setting}, by injecting noise into the nuisance estimation procedure, we obtain a collection of estimates of $\beta$ denoted by $\hat{\beta}^\m$, for $1\leq m\leq M$.
+{\bf Step 2: Filtering Perturbed DML Estimators.} By injecting noise into the nuisance estimation procedure, we obtain a collection of estimates of $\beta$ denoted by $\hat{\beta}^\m$, for $1\leq m\leq M$.
 For a large $M$, we should expect that there exists at least one $m^*$ such that $\widehat\beta^\mstar$ is close to $\widehat\beta^{\rm ora}$.
-Since it is impossible to identify which particular perturbation shall achieve the goal, taking a union of all $M$ intervals as the final confidence interval would guarantee asymptotic coverage.
-However, because $M$ should be large enough so that the probability of obtaining at least one valid interval is sufficiently large, taking an unfiltered union would typically result in an overly conservative interval.
-In this section, we tackle this problem by proposing a filtering procedure so that the length of the resulting union is controlled.
+Since it is impossible to identify which particular perturbation will achieve the goal, taking the union of all $M$ intervals as the final confidence interval guarantees asymptotic coverage.
+However, because $M$ should be large enough so that the probability of obtaining at least one valid interval is sufficiently large, taking an unfiltered union can be conservative and potentially wide, though it need not be overly wide in practice.
+We tackle this problem by proposing a filtering procedure that screens out clearly unpromising perturbations, so that the length of the resulting union is controlled while retaining at least one valid interval with high probability.

-The main idea is to filter out all those Wald intervals that are centered at estimates that deviate substantially from the original estimate $\widehat\beta$.
-Our rationale is as follows.
-Given the event that there exists $1 \leq m^* \leq M$ such that $\widehat\beta^\mstar - \beta$ is asymptotically linear with influence function $\varphi(O_i; \beta)$, to retain asymptotic nominal coverage of the union confidence set, we only need to ensure that the Wald interval based on $\widehat\beta^\mstar$ is not filtered out.
-With reference to \eqref{eq:beta_decomposition}, we have $\widehat\beta - \beta = Z_n + T_n + S_n$, where $|T_n| \leq \rho_n$, with $\rho_n$ defined in \eqref{eq: ci bound}, and $S_n$ denotes higher-order terms, which, with high probability, can be upper-bounded by a constant multiple of $n^{-1/2}$ (under the mild conditions imposed on the data generating process via Assumption \ref{assumption:main_lasso}).
-We choose $\widehat{\textrm{SE}}(\widehat{\beta})$ as an upper bound of order $1/\sqrt{n}$, but one could also replace it with $c/\sqrt{n}$ for any positive constant $c>0.$ Together with \eqref{eq:beta_decomposition m*}, as $S_n^\mstar$ too is of smaller order than $n^{-1/2}$, this implies that the following holds with high-probability: